vicchi/wp-biographia/readme.txt

 * First version of WP Biographia released

 == Upgrade Notice ==

+= 3.2.1 =
+This version fixes an issue for RSS feeds where the Biography Box could be duplicated and locks the size of the contact link icons, if used.

 = 3.2 =
 This version adds support for the Biography Box as a widget and to select display of the Biography Box for all archive types (author, category, date), plus bug fixes.